davidhay25/actnow/input/pagecontent/api-input.md

     * for each medication that has been administered or prescribed to a patient as part of the cycle of treatment:
         * Create a MedicationAdministration or MedicationRequest resource, with a 'supportingInformation' reference to the cycle carePlan

-#### Reminders and notes:
+#### Incremental updates
+In this scenario, the client is able to track which resources have (successfully) been sent to the system and can create bundles that only contain updated or new resources.

+The flow is pretty much the same as for the complete patient refresh except that only new or updated resources are included in the bundle. (plus any other resources which they reference - like Patient)

+#### Things to remember
-* all resources have an identifier and UUID as the ID.
+* All resources have an identifier and UUID as the ID.
-* all references use the UUID
+* All references use the UUID
-* all resources are represented as conditional updates in the bundle.
+* All resources are represented as conditional updates in the bundle.
-* all resources will have a reference to the patient
+* All resources will have a reference to the patient
+* Any resources that are the target of a reference much be included in the bundle, even if they have already been sent to the system and haven't changed since then
-* as resources are created, they can be added to the bundle in an entry with the conditional update url set
+* As resources are created, they can be added to the bundle in an entry with the conditional update url set
 * Use the 'validate' endpoint supplied by the Reference Implementation during the design phase.

->>> todo - add mosaic updater to architecture

-Assumptions
-* The client